Wireless Set Number 10: Radiotelephony

 All of these problems are reduced by moving to shorter wavelengths.
 There was considerable experimentation in the immediate pre-war era with newer vacuum tubes that could operate in the very-high frequency (VHF) band.
 AT&T led a number of these efforts, including a system operating at 150 MHz.
 This allowed the signal to be more tightly focused, and the increased bandwidth allowed a dozen lines to be carried on the signal using the same equipment used to multiplex calls into the existing landline network.
-Even at this early time, Bell Labs noted that the system would be much more effective in centimeter wavelengths, and produced an illustration of a system using horn antennas that could carry hundreds of calls.
+Even at this early time, Bell Labs noted that the system would be much more effective in centimetre wavelengths, and produced an illustration of a system using horn antennas that could carry hundreds of calls.
 Further experiments were curtailed by the start of the war.

 Higher frequency systems had been experimented with, but were significantly limited by the low power of the microwave tubes of the era.
-A experimental 1931 system across the English Channel produced only 0.5 W of output, and was not used commercially.
+An experimental 1931 system across the English Channel produced only 0.5 W of output, and was not used commercially.
 A commercial system followed in 1935, but while the 300 MHz frequency were considered microwaves at the time, today these would be known as UHF.
 Several similar experiments were also carried out in Germany, primarily by Telefunken, but they were stymied by low power levels and their multi-channel system was never successfully developed.
 By the end of World War II they had built out a network, eventually reaching 70,000 km, using single-channel links and very tall antennas.